Welcome to Hope for Justice Learning Academy - U.S.

 Learn More

-Keeping Kids Safe in the Digital World Course Length: 60 minutes Who should take this course?
+Keeping Kids Safe in the Digital World This course will be available on this portal until October 31, 2024.
+After that date, it can be accessed here.
+Course Length: 60 minutes Who should take this course?
 Parents, educators, caregivers Course description The problem of online enticement and online sexual exploitation of children is vast and ever-growing due to our increasing reliance and use of the digital world.
 Enticement and sexual exploitation includes a variety of situations including predators communicating with children online with the intent to commit a sexual offense, youth being groomed online, engaging in sexual conversations with a child or teen online, and receiving child sexual abuse images and videos online.
 This victimization takes place across every platform including messaging apps, social media, and gaming platforms.
 In this course, parents and caregivers will learn practical techniques for empowering themselves and their kids to take action against online exploitation.
 Keeping Kids Safe in the Digital World consists of 3 modules: Module 1: Online Exploitation This module is an introduction to youth internet use and online exploitation and covers key topics like: What online exploitation is and where it happens How exploitation can lead to human trafficking Why youth are especially vulnerable to victimization online How predators and traffickers identify, coerce, and control victims on the internet Signs of potential victimization Module 2: Digital Safeguarding In this module, you will discover the most important digital safeguarding tools and techniques for protecting kids online.
 Through interactive scenarios, personal reflection, and engaging videos, you will learn how to use the 3 Ts of Online Safety.
 Upon completion of this module you'll be empowered and equipped to take action immediately!
 Module 3: A True Story In the final module of the three-part series, you’ll follow an average American teenager as he becomes a victim of online exploitation.
 But in this module, it will be up to you to intervene at the most important moments in this teen’s story to keep him safe.
 You’ll walk away feeling confident in your ability to apply the 3 Ts of Online Safety with any kid in your life.
 Winner of 4 prestigious Telly Awards Read more

 Human Trafficking For Law Enforcement Course Length: 2-30 minute modules (1 hour total) Who should take this course?
 Uniformed officers, investigators/detectives and all other public facing law enforcement employees.
 Note: Only verified Law Enforcement personnel are eligible to register for this course.
 At the beginning the course, you'll be asked to submit proof of eligibility.
 Please allow up to 72 hours for us to verify your credentials before receiving access to the course.
 Course description 400,000 people in the United States are trapped in modern slavery situations related to sex and labor trafficking.
 Front-line law enforcement agencies play a critical role in disabling human trafficking situations by identifying victims, ensuring their safety, collecting evidence and supporting prosecution efforts.
 This course includes two modules.
 Through stories and interactive scenarios, they will teach law enforcement personnel how to spot the signs of human trafficking and take action on behalf of victims and the law.
 Part 1 is an overview of human trafficking in the US.
 Learning objectives for Part 1 include: Define “human trafficking” Describe the pervasiveness of and multiple types of human trafficking Explain typical victimization factors, pathways, barriers to leaving, and common impacts of human trafficking Identify the signs of sex and labor trafficking and exploitation Part 2 focused specifically on human trafficking in a Law Enforcement context.
 Learning objectives for Part 2 include: Describe why law enforcement plays a critical role in identifying human trafficking cases Describe United States human trafficking laws Explain common law enforcement barriers to identifying human trafficking cases Identify human trafficking victim, trafficker and business indicators Explain best practice processes and protocols (e.g. evidence collection) and victim-centered approaches for investigating human trafficking cases Certificate option To receive a certificate at the end of this course, please complete all modules including the pre-training knowledge check and the post-training test.
 Read more